Serfaus-Fiss-Ladis, Austria: Family Ski Guide

 Planning Your Trip

-If you book one place, make it Hotel Fisserhof in Fiss - it's the family ski hotel that actually gets what traveling with kids requires.
-Indoor and outdoor pools, direct connection to Berta's Kinderland, and cribs plus high chairs waiting in your room on arrival means one less thing to coordinate.
+If you book one place, make it Hotel Fisserhof in Fiss.
+Indoor and outdoor pools, direct connection to Berta's Kinderland, cribs and high chairs waiting in your room on arrival.
+EUR 180-280/night for family rooms in high season.

-Here's the location reality that affects your morning routine: staying in Fiss puts you close to the mountain childcare and main family zones, while Serfaus means a quick underground funicular ride that kids love but adds 10 minutes to your ski day prep.
-Ladis saves you money but requires a gondola ride to reach skiing, which matters when you're juggling gear and cranky toddlers.
+Location reality: Fiss puts you closest to mountain childcare and main family zones.
+Serfaus means the underground funicular (kids love it, adds 10 minutes to morning prep).
+Ladis saves 20-30% on accommodation but requires a gondola ride to skiing.

 - Ladis: 20-30% cheaper than Serfaus equivalent